sascha245/vuex-simple/README.md

 This section shows how to use dependency injection with this library.
 In the following examples I will be using [vue-typedi](https://github.com/sascha245/vue-typedi) that makes use of the library [typedi](http://github.com/pleerock/typedi), but you can choose any other dependency injection library if you want.

+Note that this step is completely optional and is in no case required for this library to work.

 #### Module with dependency injection

 You start by decorating your class with `@Injectable`, which injects all your properties marked with `@Inject` when the class is instantiated.